 Palazzo Grassi and Punta della Dogana – 2020 Exhibitions

-‘Henri Cartier-Bresson: Le Grand Jeu’ and ‘Youseff Nabil.
+‘Henri Cartier-Bresson: Le Grand Jeu’ and ‘Youssef Nabil.
 Once Upon a Dream’ at Palazzo Grassi and ‘Untitled, 2020’ at Punta della Dogana

 - - The photography exhibition dedicated to Henri Cartier-Bresson, titled ‘Henri Cartier-Bresson: Le Grand Jeu’ at Palazzo Grassi, Venice.

-- - The monographic exhibition dedicated to the Egyptian artist Youseff Nabil titled ‘Youseff Nabil.
-Once Upon a Dream’ at Palazzo Grassi, Venice
+- - The monographic exhibition dedicated to the Egyptian artist Youssef Nabil titled ‘Youssef Nabil.
+Once Upon a Dream’ at Palazzo Grassi, Venice.

-- - The collective exhibition curated by artist Thomas Houseago, ‘Untitled, 2020’ at Punta della Dogana, Venice
+- - The collective exhibition conceived and curated by Caroline Bourgeois, Muna El Fituri and the artist Thomas Houseago, ‘Untitled, 2020 - Three perspectives on the art of the present’ at Punta della Dogana, Venice.

 And now let's see what is in store at the three exhibitions:

 ‘Henri Cartier-Bresson exhibition: Le Grand Jeu’ at Palazzo Grassi